rathead-industrial-products/rtos/doc/quick_reference_guide.md

 DO NOT:
 * Call a blocking operation (PEND or POST) from a function, eexIdleHook(), or an interrupt handler.
 PEND and POST may be called if they will not block (e.g. timeout = 0).
-* Worry about sizing thread stacks.
+* Concern yourself with properly sizing thread stacks.
 You're welcome.

 ### Tips and Tricks ###